prash-kr-meena/obsidian/Kubernetes.md

 Now  if you see the rollout status
-`kubectl rollout status deployment myapp-deployment`
+`kubectl rollout status deployment myapp-deployment` We see that it is doing a rolling update here
 ```
 Waiting for deployment "myapp-deployment" rollout to finish: 3 out of 6 new replicas have been updated...
 Waiting for deployment "myapp-deployment" rollout to finish: 3 out of 6 new replicas have been updated...